SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Catweazle|22
 ```

-> The `sqlite3` shell has completion, you might want to try it out, it's triggered with the Tab key, and especially useful for long table names such as the one here.
+> The `sqlite3` shell has completion; you might want to try it out, it's triggered with the Tab key, and especially useful for long table names such as the one here.

 Sometimes we will want to perhaps adjust or augment the data in the database directly, for testing purposes (to avoid having to modify the source initial data and then re-deploy and re-start the CAP server).
 That's easy because everything is local.